dainyl/fabric-client-wrapper/DOCUMENTATION.md

 ### queryChaincode

-Sends a Transaction Proposal to peers in a channel and formats the response
+Sends a Transaction Proposal to the peer in a channel and formats the response

 **Parameters**

 -   `channel` **Channel** The channel object to use
 -   `chaincodeId` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The id of the channel
--   `targets` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;Peer>** The peers to use for the transaction proposal, falls back to the peers in the channel if unspecified
+-   `target` **Peer** The peer to use for the transaction proposal, falls back to the first peer in the channel if unspecified
 -   `opts` **TransactionProposalOpts** The options for the transaction proposal
     -   `opts.fcn` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** The function to be called on the chaincode, defaults to 'invoke'
     -   `opts.args` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)>?** The arguments to suppied to the chaincode function